GeorgeKoutsodimakis/WorkoutApp/README.md

 Simple mobile workout tracking app made with the latest version of Ionic.

-To run navigate in cmd to app's root folder and type- ionic serve
+To run navigate in cmd to app's root folder and type
+- ionic serve

 It has not been compiled to run as an android/ios app.

-To do that first install cordova plugin
+To do that first install cordova plugin .
+- npm install -g cordova
+Then add android/ios platform.
+- cordova platform add android/ios
+To run it on an emulator,type
+- ionic run android/ios
+To extract the apk type
+- ionic cordova build android